 Using a humidifier will help keep moisture levels in the air at a stable and comfortable level which will also help keep you more hydrated as a result.

 As you have probably noticed by now, I love the Levoit brand!
-And I’m not just saying that, I really do love their products and their humidifier is no different.
+And I’m not just saying that I really do love their products and their humidifier is no different.
 They always have high quality, reasonably priced items that look great and do exactly what they’re supposed to do.

 The humidifier looks modern, doesn’t cost as much as other humidifiers, runs quietly, has more functionality and settings to choose from than other humidifiers I’ve used, has a large water tank, and has a remote control for easy use that I find essential when sick and bedridden.

 It has made a substantial difference in my health and well-being and I no longer have such terrible allergies or dry sinuses at night.
+I imagine that this would also make for a fantastic baby humidifier as well.

 You can get the same Levoit humidifier I have here.